Four years of Modi government — External Affairs: Amid global outreach, vicinity a worry

 Diplomacy has been one of the focus areas of the government led by Narendra Modi, even before he took charge as Prime Minister.
-From inviting SAARC leaders for his swearing-in ceremony to holding back-to-back informal summits with Chinese and Russian Presidents, the government’s diplomatic outreach has travelled a long way in the last four years.
-It has witnessed ups and downs in its relationships with various countries, and has had to adapt to the changes in the relationship.
+From inviting SAARC leaders for his swearing-in ceremony to holding back-to-back informal summits with Chinese and Russian Presidents, the government’s diplomatic outreach has traveled a long way in the last four years.
+It has witnessed ups and downs in its relationships with various countries and has had to adapt to the changes in the relationship.

 Read | Four years of Modi government — Home Affairs: Turning the heat down in Northeast